nhsbsa/immigration-hs/docs/documentation/adding-css-javascript-and-images.md

 ```
 <a href="/public/downloads/report.pdf">Download the report</a>
 ```
-Do not put files directly in `/public` because it’s deleted and rebuilt every time you make a change to your prototype.
+Do not put files directly in `/public` because it's deleted and rebuilt every time you make a change to your prototype.